To set up and use the Davis Assistant Microsoft Teams app

 Settings for private chats

-From your private chat with Davis Assistant, choose the Davis Assistant or Help tab, then select the globe icon to be directed to settings in Davis Assistant Web.
+From your private chat with Davis Assistant, choose the Davis Assistant or Documentation tab, then select the globe icon to be directed to settings in Davis Assistant Web.

 Make sure your Team selection is Direct Message.
 Then select Direct Messages from the list below.

 Here you can set the Dynatrace environment for your private chat and tags to filter the conversation.